GregoryHue/UterEabs/README.md

+# Description

+This project is purely for educational purposes.
+The idea was to create a web-application in the type of Uber Eats, and deploy it.
+There are 3 actors :

+* The `client`, who create his order with articles and menus
+* The `restaurant`, who propose its articles and menus to purchase for the client
+* The `delivery man`, who deliver the order to the client

+For now, only the `restaurant` part has been covered.

+To visit the deployed version, visit this [link](https://uber-eats-nlf.netlify.app) and try to connect as `restaurant1@gmail.com:password`

-# UberEats
+# UterEabs

 There are two ways to make this application work :

 * Locally with the use of Docker.
 The API and the two databases each running on a different container.
 * By deploying the application online  using Heroku and Netlify (inspired by [this](https://dev.to/stlnick/how-to-deploy-a-full-stack-mern-app-with-heroku-netlify-ncb))

-To visit the deployed version, visit this [link](https://uber-eats-nlf.netlify.app) and try to connect as `restaurant1@gmail.com:password`

 # Using Docker